att-circ-contrl/TriadDrive/README.md

 Triad drives above their default mounting locations.

-Drives not directly tied to the Triad Drive lineage:
+Drives not directly tied to the Triad Drive design:

 * `drive-unidrive` -- This is a proof-of-concept single-probe drive based on the same principles as the Triad drive but designed to be easier to